Insurer/Third Party Administrator Services

 - Report a liability, no-fault, or workers’ compensation case

-For additional information regarding Coordination of Benefits, go to the Related Links section at the bottom of this page and select Coordination of Benefits.
+For additional information regarding Coordination of Benefits, click the Coordination of Benefits link.

-For more information on the processes used by the CRC to recover mistaken primary payments, go to the Related Links section at the bottom of this page and select the Group Health Plan Recovery link.
+For more information on the processes used by the CRC to recover mistaken primary payments, click the Group Health Plan Recovery link.

 The MSP statute and regulation further preclude Medicare from paying for a beneficiary’s medical expenses when payment has been made, or can reasonably be expected to be made under workers’ compensation law or plan of the United States or under an automobile or liability insurance policy or plan (including a self-insured plan) or under no-fault insurance.
 However, the MSP provisions allow Medicare to pay conditionally for a beneficiary’s covered medical expenses when the third party payer does not pay promptly.
 If conditional payments are made, Medicare has the right to recover those payments.
-The BCRC is responsible for processing recovery cases involving liability insurance (including self-insurance), no-fault insurance and workers’ compensation.
+The BCRC is responsible for processing recovery cases involving liability insurance (including self-insurance), no-fault insurance and workers’ compensation where Medicare is seeking repayment from the beneficiary.
+The CRC is responsible for pursuing recovery directly from a liability insurer (including a self-insured entity), no-fault insurer or workers’ compensation entity.

-For more information on the processes used by the BCRC to recover conditional payments, go to the Related Links section at the bottom of this page and select the Non-Group Health Plan Recovery link.
+For more information on the processes used by the CRC to recover conditional payments, see the Insurer NGHP Recovery page.

 Mandatory Insurer Reporting

-For an overview of the Mandatory Insurer Reporting process, including registration and reporting requirements, please click the Mandatory Insurer Reporting for Group Health Plan (GHP) link or the Mandatory Insurer Reporting for Non-Group Health Plan (NGHP) link found in the Related Links section at the bottom of this page.
+For an overview of the Mandatory Insurer Reporting process, including registration and reporting requirements, please click the Mandatory Insurer Reporting for Group Health Plan (GHP) link or the Mandatory Insurer Reporting for Non-Group Health Plan (NGHP) link.

 - Help with File Formats and Plug-Ins